BrainSharer/pipeline/docs/sphinx/source/modules/library/atlas/atlas_creation_process.rst

 In the following example, the SC structure has 3 drawn volumes that now need to be merged.
 They are first aligned to the largest of the 3 volumes using a rigid transformation.

-Here is a preview of what the structure superior colliculs (SC) looks like at the mid z value:
+Here is a preview of what the structure superior colliculus (SC) looks like at the mid z value:

 .. image:: /_static/SC.unmerged.png